Gluten Free Fruit Pizza is a fun and delicious dessert for any and all occasions.

 - Cut butter into little cubes.
 Using a hand mixer, cream butter and sugar together in a large mixing bowl.
 Beat in the egg and vanilla extract.

 - In a separate smaller bowl, combine the dry ingredients; flour, baking powder, and salt.
 Add flour mixture in intervals to the wet ingredients until fully incorporated.
-Scoop heaping tablespoons of batter (about 1 1/2 tbsp) onto the cookie sheets, placing them about two inches apart from each other and the sides of the pan.
-Tip: Rub on a little neutral oil (like canola or coconut) to the tablespoon measurement so the dough won't stick.
+Scoop heaping tablespoons of batter (about 1 ½ tbsp) onto the cookie sheets, placing them about two inches apart from each other and the sides of the pan.
+Tip: Rub on a little neutral oil (like canola or coconut) into the tablespoon measurement so the dough won't stick.
 If you want to roll them into perfect balls, drizzle some oil onto your palms and lightly handle the dough.

 To make the Cream Cheese Icing:

 - While the sugar cookies are baking, hand wash your electric mixer and attachments.
 Once clean and dry, add cream cheese to a mixing bowl and beat for one minute, until smooth and fluffy.
 Add powdered sugar, vanilla, and fresh-squeezed lemon juice.
 Beat until fully combined.
 Store in refrigerator until ready to ice.

 - Ice the sugar cookies with cream cheese frosting.
 You can use a piping bag or make your own by spooning frosting into a plastic bag, pushing it to one side, and cutting a hole in the corner.
 (Example picture in the post above) You can always use a small knife to smooth over any imperfections.
 Lightly press fresh fruit into the icing so it will stay in place.